cryptochitty/token-booster/README.md

 # token-booster
-Token Booster is a powerful application designed to accelerate blockchain activity by driving on-chain transactions through automated campaigns, referral incentives, and marketing integrations.
+The *Token Booster Application* is designed to drive blockchain transactions through automated campaigns, referral incentives, and marketing integrations.
+It is fully configurable, allowing projects to boost network activity while tracking progress via a real-time dashboard.